Keve111333/Keve111333.github.io/README.md

 <header>
     <h1>Welcome to the 𝕂𝕖𝕨𝕖𝕓</h1>
     <p>This site is not usefull.
-Please enter a link that is linked to what ever you want to see like Sunny Media or The Labyrinth.</p>
+Please enter a link that is linked to what ever you want to see like The Labyrinth.</p>
 <h6>Keve</h6>
 </header>